Kirby McInerney LLP Announces the Filing of a Securities Class Action on Behalf TaskUs, Inc. (TASK) Investors

-NEW YORK, April 08, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired TaskUs, Inc. (“TaskUs” or the “Company”) ( TASK) securities from June 11, 2021 to January 19, 2022, inclusive (the “Class Period”).
+The law firm of Kirby+McInerney+LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired TaskUs, Inc. (“TaskUs” or the “Company”) (NASDAQ: TASK) securities from June 11, 2021 to January 19, 2022, inclusive (the “Class Period”).
 Investors have until April 25, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 TaskUs is a business process outsourcing company that provides services to technology companies, including the moderation of user and advertiser generated content.